reeshuffled/reeshuffled.github.io/_posts/2024-03-01-Listening-At-A-Distance-February-2024-Edition.md

 ---
 layout: article
-categories: Articles
+tags:
+- Music/Vinyl
-tags: ["Music/Vinyl", "Listening at a Distance"]
+- Listening at a Distance
-title: "Listening At A Distance February 2024 Edition"
+title: Listening At A Distance February 2024 Edition
 slug: laad-feb-2024
-description: "The February 2024 edition of Listening at a Distance: A Monthly Co-Created Music Newsletter."
+description: 'The February 2024 edition of Listening at a Distance: A Monthly Co-Created Music Newsletter.'
+category: Garden
 ---

 ## What is Listening at a Distance?